 Since the intoxicating glitter has faded, some people panic and think the relationship has failed . . . so they go out and find a new one that will fill them with rapture.
 The new excitement feels good for a while, but it too will eventually wear off.

-All mature relationships learn to weather the storm and find ways to keep themselves happy and stimulated, while giving themselves time to settle into a deeper, more satisfying relationship.
+When moving from the Infatuation stage to a mature relationship stage, relationships must weather the storm and find ways to keep themselves happy and stimulated, while giving themselves time to settle into a deeper, more satisfying relationship.

-Don’t let your relationship problems push you into ending your relationship prematurely.
+Avoid allowing your relationship problems to push you into ending your relationship prematurely.
 Give it time and try to work it out.
+Accept the inevitable changes taking place.

 On the other hand, if your relationship is dangerous and unhealthy, it may be wise to get out right away.
 Many people have worn themselves out trying to change a relationship partner with a serious problem, such as alcoholism or drug addiction, or a violent behavior problem.

-Quick Steps You Can Take To Spice Up Relationships
+Relationship Problems Solved: Quick Steps To Spice Up Relationships

 Listen To Yourself